Bog body: Religious and cultural interpretations

+Deposition practices and treatment of bodies

 Usually, the corpses were naked, sometimes with some items of clothing with them, particularly headgear.
 The clothing is believed to have decomposed while in the bog for so long.

 In a number of cases, twigs, sticks or stones were placed on top of the body, sometimes in a cross formation, and at other times, forked sticks had been driven into the peat to hold the corpse down.
 According to the archaeologist P. V. Glob, "this probably indicates the wish to pin the dead man firmly into the bog".
-Some bodies show signs of torture, such as Old Croghan Man, who had deep cuts beneath his nipples.

-Some bog bodies, such as Tollund Man from Denmark, have been found with the rope used to strangle them still around their necks.
-Similarly to Tollund Man, Yde Girl, who was found in the Netherlands and was approximately 16 years old at her time of death, has a woollen rope with a sliding knot still tied around her neck.
-Yde Girl's remains showed evidence indicating that she had sustained trauma prior to her death.
-Aside from the rope preserved around her neck indicating strangulation, near her left clavicle there are marks indicating that she was also subjected to sharp force trauma.
 Yde Girl, and other bog bodies in Ireland, had the hair on one side of their heads closely cropped, although this could be due to one side of their head being exposed to oxygen for a longer period of time than the other.

-Some of the bog bodies seem consistently to have been members of the upper class: their fingernails are manicured, and tests on hair protein routinely record good nutrition.
-Strabo records that the Celts practised auguries on the entrails of human victims: on some bog bodies, such as the Weerdinge Men found in the northern Netherlands, the entrails have been partly drawn out through incisions.
+Injuries and forensic interpretation

+Many bog bodies show signs of being stabbed, bludgeoned, hanged or strangled, or a combination of these methods.

+In some cases, the individual had been beheaded.
+In the case of the Osterby Man found at Kohlmoor, near Osterby, Germany, in 1948, the head had been deposited in the bog without its body.
+Some bog bodies, such as Tollund Man from Denmark and Yde Girl from the Netherlands, have been found with the rope used to strangle them still around their necks.
+Yde Girl's remains also showed marks near her left clavicle marks indicating sharp force trauma.
+Others show signs of torture, such as Old Croghan Man, who was stabbed repeatedly and suffered deep cuts beneath his nipples.
+There is also evidence his upper arms were pierced so that a rope could be pulled through to restrain him.
+Finally, he was cut in half.

 Modern techniques of forensic analysis now suggest that some injuries, such as broken bones and crushed skulls, were not the result of torture, but rather due to the weight of the bog.
 For example, the fractured skull of Grauballe Man was at one time thought to have been caused by a blow to the head.
 However, a CT scan of Grauballe Man by Danish scientists determined his skull was fractured due to pressure from the bog long after his death.

+Other details can also be ascertained from forensic analysis.
+Some of the bog bodies seem consistently to have been members of the upper class: their fingernails are manicured, and tests on hair protein routinely record good nutrition.
+Strabo records that the Celts practised auguries on the entrails of human victims: on some bog bodies, such as the Weerdinge Men found in the northern Netherlands, the entrails have been partly drawn out through incisions.